HM Prison Birmingham: History

 HM Prison Birmingham was formerly called Winson Green Prison.
-It is a Victorian prison, designed by DR Hill, who also designed All Saints' Hospital, which was completed in 1849.
+It is a Victorian prison, designed by Daniel Rowlinson Hill, who also designed All Saints' Hospital, which was completed in 1849.

 In 1995, Birmingham was criticised by its own Board of Visitors for being soft on prisoners.
 This arose after allegations that one inmate had gone on two weeks' holiday to Menorca, while being released for weekend leave.

 In January 1999 an inspection report by Her Majesty's Chief Inspector of Prisons attacked conditions at Birmingham, describing the health centre in the jail as the "untidiest and dirtiest" inspectors had ever come across.
 The report also criticised the prison for its lack of a sex offender treatment programme, the lack of employment and education opportunities, and the inadequate bathing arrangements where some inmates were only being allowed a full wash three times a week.

 In March 2001 the Chief Inspector declared that conditions had worsened in Birmingham Prison where around 11% of inmates had claimed to have been assaulted by prison officers.
 One particular incident involved a mentally-disturbed prisoner who had been denied a wash or change of clothes for weeks because staff thought he was faking his illness.

 In 2002 the prison was expanded as a result of a multimillion-pound investment programme by the Prison Service.
 450 additional prisoner places were added together with new workshops, educational facilities, a new healthcare centre and gym as well as extensions and improvements to existing facilities.
 Two years later, a report from the Chief Inspector found that conditions at Birmingham had substantially improved, stating that the prison was a place where "positive attitudes are firmly embedded".

 In November 2007, the Independent Monitoring Board warned in a report that overcrowding at Birmingham was putting prisoners and staff at risk.
 The report stated that if overcrowding was not tackled, then there was a potential for unrest.
 Two years later, the Board issued another report that criticised levels of overcrowding at Birmingham Prison.
 The report also noted that inmates from the jail were being transferred to prisons farther north, to accommodate increased prisoner levels from the South-East of England.

 Birmingham became the first publicly built, owned and operated prison in the UK to be transferred to the private sector.
 G4S formally took over the day-to-day running of the prison in October 2011.
 Shortly after taking over the operation of the prison, G4S had to spend £500,000 replacing all the keys and locks in the prison after the master keys went missing.